Floorp-Projects/Floorp/toolkit/components/glean/docs/index.md

 send anonymous usage statistics to Mozilla in order to make better decisions.

 If you have any questions,
-or think your project or team might be a good Early Adopter of FOG, please reach out to the team on [#glean:mozilla.org][glean-matrix].
+please reach out to the team on [#glean:mozilla.org][glean-matrix].